Verbal and Emotional Abuse

 - Explosive anger frightens and intimidates others

-ENDING THE CYCLE is a process in which the partner comes to recognize and believe that the VA is happening and that it is not their fault.
-The partner must learn how to respond to the VA and discourage those who use VA from continuing their destructive behaviors.
-This process is complex because the partner is often suffering from core issues that make addressing the VA difficult.
-Some of the core issues that may need to be addressed are: low self-esteem, depression, fear, codependency and recovery from childhood abuse and neglect.
+ENDING THE CYCLE OF EA/VA is a process in which the partner, who is the victim of VA, comes to recognize and believe that the VA is happening and that it is not their fault.
+The partner must learn how to respond to VA in ways that discourage the perpetrator from continuing their destructive behaviors.
+This process is complex because the partner is often suffering from core issues that makes addressing the VA difficult.
+Some of the core issues that may need to be addressed are: low self-esteem, depression, fear, codependency and recovery from childhood hurts and neglect.

-THE CORE HEALING CENTERTM offers help for people who are suffering from VA.
-Help is also provided for those who use VA to cope with their own emotional pain.
+THE CORE HEALING CENTER offers help for people who are suffering from EA/VA.
+Help is also provided for people with VA behavior.
 Things can change.
-The Core Healing Center has helped many couples to overcome the cycle of VA and to enjoy healthier, happier relationships and healthier, happier lives.
+The Feeling Better Counseling Center has helped many couples to overcome the cycle of VA and to enjoy healthier, happier marriages and healthier, happier lives.

 Abuse: More about the Core Healing Center